Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Requires: Basic or Pro plan.
 The toggle is disabled on Free.

-The weekly digest is independent of the per-certificate expiry reminders.
+The weekly digest is independent of the per-credential expiry reminders.
 Both can be on at the same time: recipients get an individual reminder email, and admins get a Monday summary.

 When Do the Automated Jobs Run?